qalle2/nes-disasm/README.md

                         How many spaces to use for indentation (1 to 100, default=8).
   -d DATA_BYTES_PER_LINE, --data-bytes-per-line DATA_BYTES_PER_LINE
                         How many data bytes to print per 'hex ...' line (1 to 100, default=8).
-  --no-abs-zp           Assume the game never accesses zero page using absolute addressing if the
+  --no-zp-ab            Assume the game never accesses zero page using absolute addressing if the
                         instruction also supports zeroPage addressing.
-  --no-abs-zpx          Assume the game never accesses zero page using absolute,x addressing if
+  --no-zp-abx           Assume the game never accesses zero page using absolute,x addressing if
                         the instruction also supports zeroPage,x addressing.
-  --no-abs-zpy          Assume the game never accesses zero page using absolute,y addressing if
+  --no-zp-aby           Assume the game never accesses zero page using absolute,y addressing if
                         the instruction also supports zeroPage,y addressing.
   --no-opcodes NO_OPCODES
-                        Assume the game never uses these opcodes.
+                        Assume the game never executes these opcodes.
 Zero or more opcodes separated by commas.
-Each opcode is a hexadecimal integer (00 to ff).
-Examples: 00 = BRK, 01 = ORA (indirect,x).
+Each opcode is an 8-bit hexadecimal integer.
+E.g.
+                        '00,01' = BRK, ORA (indirect,x).
   --no-access NO_ACCESS
-                        Assume the game never accesses (reads/writes/executes) these addresses.
-                        Zero or more ranges separated by commas.
-Each range consists of two hexadecimal addresses (0000 to ffff) separated by a hyphen.
-Examples:
+                        Assume the game never reads/writes/executes these addresses.
+Zero or more ranges ranges separated by commas.
+A range is two 16-bit hexadecimal addresses separated by a hyphen.
+E.g.
-                        0800-1fff = mirrors of RAM, 2008-3fff = mirrors of PPU registers,
-                        4020-5fff = beginning of cartridge space, 6000-7fff = PRG RAM.
+                        '0800-1fff,2008-3fff,4020-5fff,6000-7fff' = mirrors of RAM, mirrors of PPU registers, beginning of cartridge space, PRG RAM.
-  --no-write NO_WRITE   Assume the game never writes these addresses (via
-                        STA/STX/STY/DEC/INC/ASL/LSR/ROL/ROR).
-Same syntax as in --no-access.
+  --no-write NO_WRITE   Assume the game never writes these addresses.
+Same syntax as in --no-
-                        Example: 8000-ffff = PRG ROM.
+                        access.
+E.g. '8000-ffff' = PRG ROM.
   --no-execute NO_EXECUTE
-                        Assume the game never executes these addresses (via JMP, JSR or a branch instruction).
-Same syntax as in --no-access.
-Example: 2000-401f = memory- mapped registers.
+                        Assume the game never executes these addresses.
+Same syntax as in --no- access.
+E.g. '2000-401f' = memory-mapped registers.
   --unaccessed-as-data  Output unaccessed bytes as data instead of trying to disassemble them.
-                        (Note: without a CDL file, all bytes will be output as data.)
   --no-anonymous-labels
-                        Do not use anonymous PRG ROM labels ('+' and '-').
+                        Always use named labels instead of anonymous labels ('+' and '-').
+  --list-opcodes        List supported opcodes in CSV format and exit.
+(Note: specify a dummy
+                        input file.)
 ```

 ## Sample output